PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshooting.md

 **+5V net** Measure resistance to ground at TP103 +5 as greater than **TBD** ohms.

 With a current limited supply set for 12V and maximum of **TBD** mA apply power at J101 and note current.
-Unprogramed first time power up current is normaly about **TBD** mA Programmed part that has been powered up, and with display back light on, Hold the reset swithc and measure current as about **61** mA
+Unprogrammed, the first time power up current is normally about **TBD** mA.
+Programmed part that has been powered up, and with display back light on, Hold the reset swithc and measure current as about **61** mA

 ### Load Firmware
-Use an Arduino UNO as an ISP (Incircuit Serial Programer).
+Use an Arduino UNO as an ISP (Incircuit Serial Programmer).
 Load the sketch "ArduinoISP".
 ![ExampleArduinoISP.gif](ExampleArduinoISP.gif)